Jaliov/React-Portfolio/README.md

 # Joel Rudin React-Portfolio

-## A collection of web projects utilizing both frontend and backend technologies and demonstrating my design approach
+## A collection of web projects utilizing both frontend and backend technologies and demonstrating some of my design concepts

 ![](React-PortfolioScrnShot.jpg)